• Facebook

 Whatever your format is, I encourage you to take advantage of the many online offerings for your own online professional development.

 Sign up here to receive my TOP 10 TIPS WHEN WORKING WITH AN UNDECIDED PERSON.
-You can also receive the career practitioners newsletter which includes a variety of career topics, industry news, interesting events, and more.
+You will also receive the career practitioner’s weekly email on a variety of career topics, industry news, interesting events, and more.

 Peak Careers - Online Professional Development